ubademy11/basic_payment_sc/README.md

 # BasicPayments

-Smart contract and basic service to solve payments in the BasicPayments project.
+Smart contract and basic service to solve payments in the Taller de Programacion 2' projects.

 ## Installation